MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-1-vpc.md

 You might think that, since NACLs support to deny rules, you could add an Ingress deny rule blocking the Internet from hitting the EC2s in the private subnet.

-Unfortunately, because NACLs are stateless, any responses from the Internet to outbound traffic would be dropped.
+Unfortunately, because NACLs are stateless, Egress traffic to the Internet would have all responses blocked by the NACL.

 #### A Strategic Implication of VPC Sharing